bradgwest/googleSheetsR/README.md

 ## Thanks

-This package stands entirely on the shoulders of Mark Edmondson and his [googleAuthR](https://github.com/MarkEdmondson1234/googleAuthR) package.
-This package provides an easy way to build Google APIs, and provides support for multi-user shiny applications.
+This package stands entirely on the shoulders of Mark Edmondson and his [googleAuthR](https://github.com/MarkEdmondson1234/googleAuthR) package. `googleAuthR` provides an easy way to build Google APIs, and provides support for multi-user shiny applications.
 Thanks to Mark and his collaborators.
 His `googleAuthRverse` is a tremendous contribution to the R and Google Cloud communities.